pelayoarbues/pelayoarbues.github.io/content/notes/Office hours.md

 - Recommending you for a role without knowing you.

+>[!tip] Availability
-If you would like to meet, you can check [my calendar](https://cal.com/pelayoarbues/individual-mentoring) to see if there are any dates available.
+> If you would like to meet, you can check [my calendar](https://cal.com/pelayoarbues/individual-mentoring) to see if there are any dates available.
 If you cannot find a free slot, you can also try to reach me and ask me anything via the social networks links at the bottom of this page.